Chart Color Schemes

 Barkly is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Barkly, as evaluated at the latest Census, comprised 94.8% houses and 5.1% other dwellings.
-In comparison, Non-Metro NT had 85.0% houses and 15.0% other dwellings.
-Home ownership in Barkly was 10.2%, with mortgaged dwellings at 1.3% and rented ones at 88.5%.
-The median monthly mortgage repayment was $109, well below the Non-Metro NT average of $1,087.
-The median weekly rent figure in Barkly was recorded at $70, compared to Non-Metro NT's $135.
-Nationally, Barkly's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Barkly, as evaluated at the latest Census, consisted of 94.8% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NT's 85.0% houses and 15.0% other dwellings.
+Home ownership in Barkly was at 10.2%, with the rest of dwellings either mortgaged (1.3%) or rented (88.5%).
+The median monthly mortgage repayment in Barkly was $109, below Non-Metro NT's average of $1,087.
+Median weekly rent in Barkly was recorded at $70, compared to Non-Metro NT's $135.
+Nationally, Barkly's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing